anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 - **Delayed outcomes**: we may not always have the ground-truth outcomes available to determine the model's performance on production inputs.
 This is especially true if there is significant lag or annotation is required on the real-world data.
 To mitigate this, we could
     - devise a **proxy signal** that can help us *estimate* the model's performance.
 For example, in our tag prediction task, we could use the actual tags that an author attributes to a project as the intermediary labels until we have verified labels from an annotation pipeline.
     - use the statistical features of our inputs and predicted outputs as a indirect [measure](#measuring-drfit).
 - **Too late**: if we wait to catch the model decay based on the performance, it may have already cause significant damage to downstream business pipelines that are dependent on it.
-We need to employ more granular monitoring to identify the *sources* of model drift prior to actual performance degradation.
+We need to employ more fine-grained monitoring to identify the *sources* of model drift prior to actual performance degradation.

 ## Drift